elhigu/socketio-sync/README.md

  * Revision history during session if something went wrong.
    (show history / select where to reset)

-## Some areas where to improve current system:
+### Some areas where to improve current system

-### Conflict detection and preventing bad client from trashing document
+#### Conflict detection and preventing bad client from trashing document

 * Serverside sanity check for changeset
 * e.g. CKEditor integration could validate that changed data passes ckeditor